Waterfallllllll/AdvancedJsProject/README.md

 To use this project, you'll need to:

-Clone this project to your computer using the command (git clone https://github.com/Waterfallllllll/AdvancedJsProject.git your_folder)
-Next, download all npm packages.
+Clone this project to your computer using the command (git clone https://github.com/Waterfallllllll/AdvancedJsProject.git) Next, download all npm packages.

 ## Usage